kundajelab/atac_dnase_pipelines/bds/atac/README.md

 -idr
 ```

-By default, IDR will be done for true replicates, but if you have `-make_pseudoreps` in the command line, you will also get IDR on pseudo replicates and pooled pseudo replicates.
+By default, IDR will be done for true replicates, but if you have `-pseudorep` in the command line, you will also get IDR on pseudo replicates and pooled pseudo replicates.

 For Kundaje lab cluster and SCG3, skip parameters (bwt2_idx, chrsz, gensz and vplot_idx) and just specify species.